 Not all types are recyclable

-Resin codes help identify the type of plastic for recycling but not all plastics are recyclable.
+Resin codes help identify the type of plastic for recycling.
 Each plastic has different chemical and physical properties.
 Therefore, their recyclability varies.

 Out of the seven types of plastic, PET and HDPE are relatively easier to recycle.